Fellows are required to take part in a number of conferences, including, but not limited to the following:

 Renal Grand Rounds is a weekly conference dedicated to learning about new developments in clinical nephrology or advances in the basic or clinical science of nephrology.
 Speakers are drawn from the Division of Nephrology or other Divisions and Departments within the University of Maryland.
 We also host distinguished guest speakers from other academic institutions.
 Topics range from molecular and cellular mechanisms of renal function or disease to clinical aspects of general and transplant nephrology.
-The conference is held every Tuesdays from 1:15-2:15 PM.

 Fellows' Weekly Conference

 This series is held on Thursdays.
 The conferences are comprised of four recurring themes.
 The first week of the month is dedicated to journal club as detailed in the next section.
 The second week is a didactic lecture by a faculty member that covers topics specified in the core curriculum.
 The fellows present an “M&M” case report in the third week.
 For this activity, the fellow chooses a “lessons learned” case that he/she has encountered on either inpatient or outpatient services, and reviews the relevant literature, lessons learned as well as root-cause analysis of the event.
 The last week of the month is dedicated to discussion of board-type questions.
 Questions from NephSap are a major resource for these sessions.

 The nephrology journal club is a forum for discussion of new and important research in nephrology and related scientific fields.
 The trainees present a clinical or basic science paper under the guidance of a faculty member and present it in Fellows’ Weekly Conference.
 Through this experience trainees learn to critically evaluate research articles with the guidance of experienced faculty.